Kludron/kludron.github.io/_posts/security/2022-09-09-hashed-passwords.md

 pin: false
 author: Kludron
 categories: [Security]
-title: "What are hashed passwords?"
+title: "What are Hashed Passwords?"
 summary: "Briefly looking into what hashed passwords are, where they're used, what their characteristics are and why we use them."
-tags: [Hashed Passwords, Hashing, Passwords]
+tags: [Hashed Passwords, Hashing, Passwords, What are they]
 ---

 When looking around at cyber security concepts, one term that is used